-The Joint Operating Agreement between NYISO and PJM Interconnection, L.L.C. became effective on January 15, 2013.
-Under the market to market rules, the organizations coordinate pricing at their borders.
-PJM and NYISO each calculate an interface LMP using network models including distribution factor impacts.
-PJM uses two buses within NYISO to calculate the PJM/NYIS interface pricing point LMP while The NYISO calculates the PJM interface price (represented by the Keystone proxy bus) using the assumption that 40 percent of the scheduled energy will flow across the PJM/NYISO border on the Branchburg to Ramapo PAR controlled tie, and the remaining 60 percent will enter the NYISO on their free flowing A/C tie lines.
+The totals represented in this figure represent the settlements as of the time of this report and may not include adjustments or factor impacts.
+PJM uses two buses within NYISO to calculate the PJM/NYIS interface pricing point LMP while The NYISO calculates the PJM interface price (represented by the Keystone proxy bus) based on the assumption that 40 percent of the scheduled energy will flow across the PJM/NYISO border on the Branchburg to Ramapo PAR controlled tie, and the remaining 60 percent will enter the NYISO on their free flowing A/C tie lines.